Sparse is Enough in Fine-tuning Pre-trained Large Language Models: Experiments

 \subsubsection{Sparsity Rate Analysis}

-We test the efficiency of different methods, that is, the trend of performance with the number of trainable parameters.
-We compare SIFT, Random selection and LoRA with varied numbers of trainable parameters on the MRPC task.
-The results show that SIFT is able to adapt the downstream task more efficiently with smaller parameters, while the performance gap between SIFT and LoRA is smoothed out as the number of parameters increases.
-Consistent with the conclusion of 5.3.1, we find that when the number of parameters reaches a certain threshold, Random is also able to adapt the downstream task, but it is significantly inferior to SIFT and LoRA in terms of the performances for small parameters.
+We investigate the efficiency of different methods, that is, the trend of performance with the number of trainable parameters (budget).
+We compare performances of SIFT, Random selection and LoRA with varied budgets on MRPC dataset.
+Figure \ref{fig_sr} show that SIFT is able to adapt the downstream task more efficiently in a less budget, while the performance gap between SIFT and LoRA is smoothed out as the budget increases.
+Consistent with the conclusion in Section \ref{sec_sift_random}, we find that when the number of parameters reaches a certain threshold, Random is also able to adapt the downstream task, but it is significantly inferior to SIFT and LoRA in terms of performances in less budgets.